E-baby: Themes and commentary

+Catherine's character is both "excited about the prospect of being a mother" but also struggling with "the desperation and shame that she [feels] in fear of being seen as less of a woman," while Nellie is "not fully comprehending what she has agreed to, and [experiencing] the conflict this provokes with her religious beliefs," while each is dealing with a "forced" friendship.
+The play is character-driven by the unlikely bond and blurred lines created by a commercial surrogacy agreement.

 Production history

+World premiere (Melbourne, 2015)

-Jane Cafarella was an Australian journalist, and "exhibits a journo's eye for research, balance and telling detail" in writing plays, which she began in 2011. e-baby is her first full-length play, and was premiered at the Chapel Off Chapel theatre in Melbourne in March 2015.
+The play was premiered at the Chapel Off Chapel theatre in Melbourne in March 2015.
 Anna McCrossin-Owen was the director and dramaturg with Carolyn Bock (Catherine) and Sarah Ranken (Nellie) doing "a solid job in portraying the often-tense relationship between these two women".

+Play reading (London, 2015)

 e-baby received a rehearsed reading at the So and So Arts Club in London on 14 July 2015, directed by Pamela Shermann and starring Kat Rogers (Catherine) and Becky Hands-Wicks (Nellie).
 The club aims to link emerging and established artists, and the play was developed under the club's auspices; the club also reports that a companion piece to e-baby is under development.

+Sydney, 2016

-The Sydney premiere was in October 2016 with the Ensemble Theatre under the direction of Nadia Tass, multi-award winner for her films Malcolm and Amy, and starred Danielle Carter as Catherine and Gabrielle Scawthorn as Nellie.
+The Sydney premiere was in October 2016, with the Ensemble Theatre under the direction of Nadia Tass, multi-award winner for her films Malcolm and Amy, and starred Danielle Carter as Catherine and Gabrielle Scawthorn as Nellie.
 Carter and Scawthorn were described as bringing "such life to their roles" and being "utterly believable – in equal parts loveable and frustrating – [so that] the heartbreak, when it comes, is visceral".

 It received its Hobart premiere in March 2017 with the Tasmanian Theatre Company as part of the 10 Days on the Island festival.